 (1) As at the date of the SPA, Synagistics Pte.
 Ltd. is wholly owned by Metadrome Ltd(2).

 Compensation of directors and key management personnel

-The remuneration of the Directors and key management personnel of the Group and of the Company during the financial year are as follows:
+The remuneration of the Directors and key management personnel of the Group during the financial year are as follows: